ritikdhasmana/Cymail/README.md

 And if this count exceeds 30 then the user is flagged as spammer and isn't allowed to send mails anymore till this count resets to a value loewr than 30.

+##### Delete
+Users can delete their emails.
+Deleted email won't show up in their inbox.

-For now Cymail only supports sending and recieving mails using address and is only avaliable as a web app.
+For now Cymail only supports sending, recieving, and deleting mails using address and is only avaliable as a web app.